kmlasharma/WildCards/README.md

 * Starting context:
    * You have completed the PML File Selection and Select Specific OWL Ontology
 * Testing Instructions:
-   * Any issues with the OWL file will be reported on screen automatically at this point.
+   * Details of the OWL file will be reported on screen automatically at this point.

 ![](http://i.imgur.com/HWhIMMi.png)